rubensousa/Decorator/README.md

 In Android, when you work with RecyclerViews, the standard way of working with paddings and margins is to work with fixed dimensions inside of the layout files.

-While this is works for many applications, sometimes the number of required layout files increases too or becomes hard to maintain.
+While this works for many applications, sometimes the margins inside the layout files shouldn't be applied in every screen.

 Decorator is a library that helps creating composable margins and dividers in RecyclerViews.